SergiyStoyan/PdfDocumentParser/CliverRoutines/README.md

 # CliverRoutines

 ## Overview
-A cross-platform C# lib that exposes generally used routines:
+A cross-platform C# lib providing generally used routines:
 - serializing which replaces standard .NET settings for desktop applications;
 - logging with threading and session support;
 - auxiliary routines;

-## Framework
+### Framework
 .NET Standard 2.0

-## Supported platforms
+### Supported platforms
 It is supposed to run anywhere with .NET Standard lib supported.
 Presumably it will run on any Xamarin platforms (probably with minor updates required).

-The most concern is peculiarities of the target file system because serializing and logging routines write/read files and do everything as automatically as possible.
+The most concern would be peculiarities of the target file system because of writing/reading/managing files.

 ### Tested on:
 - Windows 7, 10 in C# projects of any configuration built in Visual Studio;